sfarr-epcc/gromacs_bpg/docs/workflow/workflow.rst

 reference temperature for both the protein and the solvent have been set to 300 K. Note that the reference temperature must be set for every group defined in ``tc-grps`` and that these temperatures do not need to be the same.
-The temperature coupling time constant is defined by ``tau-t`` as being 0.1 ps.
-This coupling time constant controls how much, and over what timescales, the thermostat is allowed to fluctuate -- a high coupling time usually leads to long, low-amplitude oscillations about the mean the system temperature, whereas low coupling  often leads to short, large-amplitude oscillations.
-Note that, like with the system temperature, this must be defined for each group separately (hence the two values inthe example script).

 In this example script, the barostat is defined with the ``pcoul`` parameter as the Parinello-Rahman barostat.
 The reference (or desired) pressure is set